Sanganu/merngql/client/README.md

 ### Requirements
 - User should be able to sign up and login
-- USer can save any book only after login
+- User can save any book only after login
--
+- Google Books API

 ### Acknowledgments